 The name Abraham Prescott is to double bassists what Stradivari is to violinists.

-The Concord pictured is a large 3/4 instrument, however, it can be built as a 7/8 or 4/4 as well.
-The standard build (only available as a fully carved instrument) includes a solid wood flat back of moderately flamed American maple (authentic Prescott double bass) starting at $10,500 but can be made as a round-backed bass for $20,000.
+Tonally, this bass is similar to our Brescian Model – deep, dark and punchy with rich, pipe organ lows under the bow.
+The Concord pictured is a large 3/4 instrument, it can also be built in 7/8 or 4/4 sizes.
+The standard build (only available as a fully carved instrument) includes a solid wood flat back of moderately flamed American maple (authentic Prescott) starting at $10,500.
+Fully carved round-backed Concords start at $20,000.